-Now that we are nearing the end of the year, we would like to provide you with some insight into the points of attention for 2022, with our Year-end pointers.
-On Budget Day, the cabinet presented the 2023 Tax Plan.
-As part of the proposed legislative changes will enter into force on 1 January 2023, it is important to consider the tax consequences of these plans on time.
+Now that we are nearing the end of the year, we would like to provide you with some insight into the points of attention for 2023 with our Year-end pointers.
+As a number of the legislative changes proposed in the 2024 Tax Plan will enter into force on 1 January 2024, it is important to consider the tax consequences of these plans on time.
 Which new obligations will apply next year?
 And what should you take into account before the end of this present year?

-Read more about the key fiscal points of attention regarding personal income tax, gifting, Box 3 and the own-home, as applicable to your personal situation.
-If you have any questions about these pointers, your advisor would be happy to discuss which ones are of particular importance for you.
+Read more about the key fiscal points of attention for director-major shareholders, entrepreneurs and businesses.
+Your advisor would be happy to discuss which pointers are of particular importance for you.

 Please note: the Dutch Senate has yet to approve a number of proposals.
-The likelihood of changes is nevertheless small.
+It is possible that certain measures will be implemented in a revised form, or not at all.